All of the performers for the 2020 festival…

 Lucy plays guitar, ukulele and concertina, but considers her voice to be her first instrument.
 She’s one of our patrons, and we love her to bits!
 From a first guitar at 14, she has won the Horizon Award, and been finalist in the Young Folk Singer, and Folk Singer of the Year Awards, at the Radio 2 Folk Awards.
 She goes from strength to strength as a writer and performer, whether with a full band, or in a solo setting.

 Visit her website: lucywardsings.com

-Exceptional singers and musicians, and great company – it’s a real treat to invite Jon and Jay back to Derby.
+Exceptional singers and musicians, and great company.
 They mix original material with traditional folk songs, and come up with recordings and performances that have outstanding harmonies, delicate instrumentation and engaging songs.